 Spacious Mosaic Rooms capture the spirit of Principe di Savoia, Overlooking the famed Piazza della Repubblica, they blend contemporary design with 19th century Italian style and are appointed with fine furniture and art.
 The charming name of these rooms, which offer three décor themes, we learnt is due to the large glass mosaics placed in bright spacious bathrooms, which feature luxurious white marble slabs as well as a separate dressing room and study with leather-clad walls and doors.
 We enjoyed the separate dressing room, cozy sitting area and study, with its leather-covered walls.
 In the opulent bathroom, there were stunning mosaics. feature three different styles: Venetian style, with gold and turquoise nuances and a mirror in Murano glass in the bathroom; Florentine style in azure-grey shades, Neoclassical style with ruby reflecting in the lamps and chandeliers.
 These same color patterns were reflected in the bathroom glass mosaic.

-Only complaint was that Mr. Suburbia couldn’t watch the Thanksgiving Cowboys game from the room.
+The only complaint was that Mr. Suburbia couldn’t watch the Thanksgiving Cowboys game from the room.
 Which is kind of a tradition if you are from the US, to watch the American football game after a wonderful turkey meal.
 We had to skip both this year.

 We loved the views from our windows over to the Piazza della Repubblica square.
 We loved watching the yellow trams making their way and enjoyed the fall colors over our morning coffee.